thenicebro/scenarios/linux/challenge-delete-empty-lines/step1.md

 ## Objective:

-- To learn `sed` command-line
+- To learn `sed` command-line.
-- To learn about regular-exp
+- To learn about regular-exp.

 ## Requirements: